 Safety stock (AKA backup stock) is used to calculate reorder points because it is a warehouse’s safety net for inventory quantities to prevent stockouts.

 As your inventory diminishes and you reach your reorder point, your safety stock becomes essential for holding you over until the next shipment of product comes in.
 This time between when you order the product and when it arrives in your warehouse is called your lead time.
 So naturally, the lead time demand is the product needed to supply your customer demand during this “lead time”.

 Why Use the Reorder Point Formula?

-Keeping the goldilocks of inventory saves you money.
-It means more sales and less stock-outs, and better forecasting for efficient use of your warehouse space.
-Reorder points are vital for keeping a warehouse running optimally by using forecasting tools to predict needs and ensure you can meet demand and replenish stock efficiently.
+Keeping the Goldilocks of inventory saves you money.
+It means more sales and fewer stock-outs, and better forecasting for efficient use of your warehouse space.
+Reorder points are vital for keeping a warehouse running optimally.
+You can use forecasting tools to predict needs and ensure you can meet demand and replenish stock efficiently.

 In essence: it helps you determine a point in which you have enough inventory to survive the demand of sales while waiting for your next shipment to come in.

 So how do you calculate your reorder point?
 Well, you’ll first need to have a few things available.